AMENDED AND RESTATED BY-LAWS OF

 - Charter Members: Any organization which properly voted on these By Laws at the meeting of the General Council of Industries for the Blind where these By Laws were adopted became a Charter Member of NAEPB.

-- Additional Members: Any nonprofit organization or state agency devoted to serving persons who are blind shall be eligible for membership in NAEPB.
+- Additional Members: Any nonprofit organization or state agency with a primary focus of employing persons who are blind shall be eligible for membership in NAEPB.

 - Agency Mergers: When two or more agencies merge, the surviving agency, if it is an NAEPB member, will retain or be eligible for NAEPB membership with one vote.
 The agency that was acquired ceases to exist and no longer has a vote.

-- Subsidiaries: Subsidiaries are considered to be part of the parent company and are considered under the same single membership.
+- Subsidiaries: Subsidiaries or other organizations controlled by a member are considered to be part of the parent or controlling agency and are considered under the same single membership.

-- Foundations formed by member agencies do not qualify for NAEPB membership
+- Foundations: Foundations formed by member agencies do not qualify for NAEPB membership.

 Section 2.
 Categories of Membership